NMU's admission policy is test-free (test-blind). This policy is now in effect and starts with winter 2021 and for all future semesters.

 Will my test scores be considered for freshman scholarships?

 For *2021-22, we will be transitioning from awarding all merit scholarships based on high school GPA and test scores, to offering some limited scholarships based solely on GPA.
 At the time of admission, we will award scholarships based on the information we have received, but we will always take new information into consideration after admission and prior to enrollment.
-This includes updated transcripts and test scores.
-It is our intent to transition further in following years. *Applicants for fall 2021, winter 2022, summer 2022.
+This includes updated transcripts and test scores. *Applicants for Fall 2021, Winter 2022, Summer 2022.

 I want to participate in an NCAA Division I or II sport at NMU.
 Do I need to take the ACT or SAT?

 Yes.
-As of this writing, the NCAA requires you to take the SAT or ACT to determine initial eligibility for participation in a Division I or II sport (the divisions offered at NMU).
+As of this writing, the NCAA (if you intend to enroll by 2023) does not require you to take the SAT or ACT to determine initial eligibility for participation in a Division I or II sport (the divisions offered at NMU).
+This policy will be reevaluated in the future.
 When you register for the SAT or ACT, use the NCAA Eligibility Center code of 9999 so your scores are sent directly to the Eligibility Center from the testing agency.
-The NCAA is adapting on an on-going basis to the COVID-19 pandemic and there may be exceptions under NCAA rules for standardized test requirements.
+The NCAA is adapting on an on-going basis to the COVID-19 pandemic and there may be changes to the NCAA rules for standardized test requirements.

 Will I need to complete additional math placement testing if I do not submit test scores?

-Possibly.
-A math placement is required for all Bachelor-level programs and most Associate-level programs.
-Many students are placed into appropriate math and major courses based on their SAT or ACT math subscore.
-If a student has not submitted SAT or ACT scores, they will be contacted by their assigned academic adviser to complete further testing that will allow them to be in the courses that they need.
-More information about your specific placement or further testing will be provided during orientation.
+Not at this time.
+Prior to attending orientation, students will be contacted by the NMU Orientation office with information on how to complete the ALEKS Math Placement test.
+This test will be online and unproctored, and will potentially allow students to be in the courses that they may need for their major.
+More information about your specific placement or additional testing opportunities will be provided by your adviser during orientation.
 If you have questions about math placement, please contact the Academic and Career Advisement Center at 906-227-2971 or acac@nmu.edu.